arialdomartini/arialdomartini.github.io/_posts/2026-02-20-pre-emptive-commit-comments.md

 git commit --amend
 ```

 when we were done.
 Some Git GUIs makes this easy.
-Today I still do
-this, with jj.

 Over the years, this is what I experienced: